Indian Music and Western Music

 The location of the “structure” in these two systems is particularly different.
 In Western music, music is first composed by the composer and is put into calligraphy: then the composer plays the composition under the guidance of the composer.
 Improvements are hard to come by here, and performance value lies in uniformity and pre-determined behavior of tone and music speed (tempo).
 In Indian music, when the sweet grammar and rhythm are fixed, the ingenuity and skill of the musician lies in his creativity and industriousness, especially in the mood and juices of a particular raga.

 In this context, an international musicologist writes: “In the West, concrete blocks of music are made.
 After work like building stones, seven degrees of the diatonic scale were created and worked on cleverly.
 And the counters, thus creating wonderful buildings in sound.

-In Indian classical music, no one can think of dividing sound into blocks; Instead it is refined into wire-thin thread.
-The sound is conveyed to the end to refine it … no standard material, no three or five storey building, but like a silken thread unfolds and rises and falls and stimulates the world of sensations and emotions. “
+In Indian classical music, no one can think of dividing sound into blocks; Instead, it is refined into wire-thin thread.
+The sound is conveyed to the end to refine it … no standard material, no three or five-story building, but like a silken thread unfolds and rises and falls and stimulates the world of sensations and emotions. “

 Western music has the potential to create a lot of emotion and mood.
 In Indian music, a raga has the ability to create a main emotion or mood.
 An Indian musician modifies the frame of raga with his own creative genius, but in Western classical music, with the exception of jazz, such an idea is unforgivable.